andrejsoucek/simple-telegram/Readme.md

 ## Pre-requisites

-Obedience is based in [vysheng’s telegram-cli project](https://github.com/vysheng/tg).
-You must install and configure this great project previously to use Obedience.
+simple-telegram is based in [vysheng’s telegram-cli project](https://github.com/vysheng/tg).
+You must install and configure this great project previously to use simple-telegram.
 You can obtain every info that you need in [vysheng’s repository](https://github.com/vysheng/tg).

 Also, you must install nodeJs 0.10 or above.
 You can check more info [here](http://www.nodejs.org).